mjfrigaard/sharing-your-work/manuscript/00intro.md

 The strength of the FMs is how they present information: they gave the material in everyday language (usually between a 6th-8th-grade reading level) with an emphasis on diagrams, pictures, and simple drawings.

-We've found so much data science and statistical information on the internet has a ton of acronyms, jargon, and equations.
+We've found so much data science and statistical information on the Internet has a ton of acronyms, jargon, and equations.
 We've actively avoided using technical verbiage, and focused on using figures and graphics.

 > "...there are lots of other books that explain what things are called.
 This book explains what they do."

 The quote above comes from Randall Munroe, author of the [xkcd](https://xkcd.com/) comic.
 In his book ["Thing Explainer"](https://xkcd.com/thing-explainer/), Munroe uses pictures and plain language to describe multiple complex systems (rocket ships, the periodic table, laptops, etc.).

-The subtitle of "*Thing Explainer*" is *Complicated stuff in simple words*, which is what we're trying to replicate here.
+The subtitle of Munroe's book is, *'Complicated stuff in simple words'*, which is what we're trying to replicate here.
 Wherever possible, we've dropped unnecessary technical jargon and spelled out any acronyms.

 ## What you'll walk away with